Negotiating your first raise: scripts and timing

 - After a visible win that changed something.
 You shipped the thing.
 A metric moved.
 A VP noticed.
 Ask within two to four weeks.
 Memory fades.

-- When you take on scope that was above your level.
+- When you take on scope above your level.
 You backfilled a role.
 You led a project that used to be your senior’s.
 The gap between your work and your title is the argument.

 The prep

-Walk into the conversation with three things.
+Walk in with three things.

-1. A short list of your contributions, in outcomes.
-Not “I worked on X.” “I shipped X. It did Y. The impact was Z.”
+1. A short list of contributions, in outcomes.
+Not “I worked on X.” “I shipped X. It did Y. The impact was Z.” Five to eight bullets.
+Each one under a line.

 3. A specific ask.
 Don’t say “more.”
 Say “$X” or “a Y% increase.”
 Specific asks get specific answers.
 Vague asks get deferred.